 Other major benefits of buying space include depreciation for tax purposes and, potentially, appreciation in the value of the property.
 Even if your company or professional firm comes to an end in the future, there may be the opportunity to lease the building or condo space to someone else and turn the investment into a valuable vehicle for retirement.
 An SBA 504 loan can make buying an ideal alternative to paying high lease (renewal) rates.

 Any questions?
 Contact Ryan at [email protected] or (713) 840-8528.

 Ryan J. Hartsell , SIOR, MRE, Principal, and Managing Partner of Oxford Partners LLC, focuses on reducing the cost and risk associated with leasing and purchasing office and industrial property.
 He is recognized by his clients for his attentiveness, market knowledge, and negotiation prowess.
 He holds a master’s degree in commercial real estate and a bachelor’s degree in finance.
 As a third generation Houstonian and Principal of Oxford Partners, he has a unique appreciation for the business owners’ challenges by way of his own personal experience, which translates into better representation and empathy for his clients.

-Note: Portions reprinted with permission of William Gary, MBA, MIM, based on Canonical Reference to MacLaurin Williams Worldwide’s blog article How to win with SBA Loan and rent from yourself, posted at http://www.maclw.com/blog?post=How-to-win-with-SBA-Loan-and-rent-from-yourself&xid=040700-01
+Note: Portions reprinted with permission of William Gary, MBA, MIM, based on Canonical Reference to MacLaurin Williams Worldwide’s blog article How to win with SBA Loan and rent from yourself, posted at: https://www.maclw.com/buying-buildings-or-space/how-to-win-with-sba-loan-and-rent-from-yourself/